The employees of the museum ensure that the visit is as pleasant as possible.

-That is correct, the Frans Hals Museum is one museum at two locations: Hof, situated at Groot Heiligland 62, and Hal, situated at Grote Markt 16.
-Hof houses our extraordinary collection Dutch masters from the Golden Age and Hal our renewing collection modern and contemporary art.
+That is correct, the Frans Hals Museum is one museum with two locations: Frans Hals Museum situated at Groot Heiligland 62, and HAL, situated at Grote Markt 16.
+Frans Hals Museum Groot Heiligland houses our extraordinary collection of Dutch masters from the 17th century and modern and new art.
+And HAL shows modern and contemporary exhibition.

 Is ‘housemaster’ Frans Hals the main purpose of your visit?
-His works can only be found at location Hof!
+His works can only be found at Frans Hals Museum Groot Heiligland!

 Under 19 Free